A Bill of Materials is the complete list of parts, materials or ingredients required to complete a finished and sellable product.

 - Provide the basis for inventory control

-- Assist operations in planning workflows and work centres
+- Assist operations in planning workflows and work centers

 - Factor in measured waste